CPR training class dates are published separately.

 - Location: Sindecuse Health Center, Room 3131, upper level.
 Please enter through the yellow door at the entrance or come inside to use the elevator.

 - Student parking is not available at Sindecuse Health Center for these workshops.

 Eating Healthy in the WMU Dining Halls

 This workshop is led by Kelsey Patterson, registered dietitian with WMU Dining Services.
 She will instruct you on how to make healthy choices in the WMU dining halls that are in line with the 2010 dietary guidelines.
-This will be an interactive course that will include a live food demonstration and samples.

 Enjoy the Ride